Miss District of Columbia USA

 The Miss District of Columbia USA competition is the pageant that selects the representative for the District of Columbia in the Miss USA pageant.
 Four District of Columbia representatives have won the Miss USA title.
 Of those two, Deshauna Barber and Kára McCullough won successive Miss USA titles in 2016 and 2017.
-The most recent placement was Cassie Baloue in 2023, placing Top 20.
+The most recent placement was Kleo Torres in 2024, placing Top 20.

 Two Miss District of Columbia USA titleholders previously held the Miss District of Columbia Teen USA title and four have competed at Miss America, one as Miss New Jersey.

-The current titleholder is Allison Laforce of Washington, D.C., was crowned Miss District of Columbia USA 2025 on September 6, 2025 at Seneca Valley High School in Germantown.
-She will represent the District of Columbia at Miss USA 2025.
+The current titleholder is Kennedy Lucas of Washington, D.C., was crowned Miss District of Columbia USA 2026 on June 20, 2026 at McKinley Tech High School in Washington, D.C..
+She will represent the District of Columbia at Miss USA 2026.